Tivoli Gardens Amusement Park | Copenhagen Denmark

 If you fancy fireworks, plan your visit for a Saturday from May to September and stay up late.
 The world famous displays don’t go on until 23:45.
 The light stays long come midsummer, which we all love, so plan accordingly, they are worth the wait!
 If you can make it until the end of the park day!

 TIVOLI TIP: Crowds shrink again in September when kids are back in school – a perfect time to visit Tivoli with potentially great weather.

-Because operations at Tivoli are only seasonal in nature – there is plenty of down time to prepare, making the most of each season in truly unique and special ways.
+Because operations at Tivoli are only seasonal in nature – there is plenty of downtime to prepare, making the most of each season in truly unique and special ways.
 Autumn brings Halloween to Tivoli.
-This is the newest addition to the Tivoli repertoire and has only been around since 2006.
-That will make this year’s jack-o-lanterned party a memorable 11th anniversary if you are waiting for a reason to come in October.
-For a holiday that isn’t widely celebrated in Denmark, Tivoli does a wonderful job with their delightful Halloween decor.
+This festive time has only been part of the Tivoli repertoire since 2006.
+For a holiday that isn’t widely celebrated in Denmark, the jack-0-lanterned decorations are a welcome treat this time of year.

 The gardens shift into fall shades and provide the backdrop for harvest-themed displays full of gourds and friendly ghouls.
 In Denmark, Halloween is the “spooky” holiday, in contrast to the traditional Danish kid-costumed Fastelavn celebrated in February.
 But don’t worry, no zombies will be on the loose and the park keeps their charm safe for all ages.
 A word of caution that some of the shops will be selling supremely creepy and somewhat gory costumes and accessories, so if that is not your family’s thing – steer clear.